joris-calvat/superheroes/README.md

 ## In this project

 - application created from scratch
-- secured server side external api calls
+- secured server side api calls
-- client side routed application (react-router-dom)
+- routed application (react-router-dom & expressJs)
 - scripts to automatically relaunch the server and rebuild client in dev mode
+- use of materialUi

 ## Get started